phil8192/limit-order-book/README.md

 java -jar target/ob-jar-with-dependencies.jar 2>ob.log
 ```

-(Note that I also have a pre-packaged .jar available [here](http://parasec.net/order-book/ob-jar-with-dependencies.jar)) This will start
-populating the bid/ask side of the book in real-time.
 In addition, a log-file is created (ob.log) via stderr!.
-To later parse this log
-file into a csv, use the parse_ob.sh script:
+To later parse this log file into a csv, use the parse_ob.sh script:

 ```bash
 ./parse_ob.sh ob.log ob.csv